Cottage cheese pancakes are packed with protein and whole grains. This recipe is made with mashed banana, oat flour, and maple syrup.

 - Add dry ingredients to wet ingredients and mix.

-- Scoop a heaping 1/4 cup of the batter onto your pan and cook for 2-3 minutes on each side or until golden brown.
+- Once the skillet is hot, scoop a heaping 1/4 cup of the batter onto your pan and cook for around 2-3 minutes on each side or until golden brown.

 Tips & Notes